deutschluz/IntroToAlgorithms/Ch10/schaums-ds-stack/readme.md

-# Stack Implementation using an Array
+# Stack Implementation using an Array Data Structure